pyinstaller/pyinstaller/README.rst

 - Windows (32bit/64bit):

- - Windows XP or newer.
+ - PyInstaller should work on Windows 7 or newer, but we only officially support Windows 8+.

  - We don't support Python installed from the Windows store when not using virtual environments due to `permission errors <https://github.com/pyinstaller/pyinstaller/pull/4702>`_